 We thank Dr. Yves Jacob and Dr. Pierre Charneau for providing material and Charlotte Romanet for technical support.
 The authors thank all the members of the Viral Genomics and Vaccination research unit for their help and useful discussions.

-- Xuetao Cao, Reviewing Editor, Zhejiang University School of Medicine, China
+- Xuetao Cao, Zhejiang University School of Medicine, China

 © 2016, Sanchez David et al.